GATERAGE/RAGE/ragepaper.md

 ## Chapter 3: System Architecture

-The architecture of the RAGE system is designed to integrate seamlessly with MASTERMIND and the Autonomous General Learning Model (aGLM), creating a cohesive and efficient AI framework.
+The architecture of the RAGE system is designed to integrate seamlessly with MASTERMIND and the Autonomous General Learning Model (<a href="https://github.com/pythaiml/automindx/blob/main/algm.md">aGLM</a>), creating a cohesive and efficient AI framework.
 Below, we describe the integration and interaction between these components, supported by diagrams to illustrate the system's structure.
 Overview

     RAGE (Retrieval Augmented Generative Engine)